Weizhou Grand Mosque

-The Weizhou Grand Mosque (韦州清真大寺 (韋州清真大寺, Wéizhōu Qīngzhēndàsì)) is a mosque in Tongxin County, Wuzhong City, Ningxia Hui Autonomous Region, China.
+The Weizhou Grand Mosque (韦州清真大寺 (韋州清真大寺, Wéizhōu Qīngzhēndàsì)) is a mosque in Tongxin County, Wuzhong City, in the Ningxia Hui Autonomous Region of China.
 Plans to demolish the mosque led to widespread protests in 2018 and 2019.

 History

-Weizhou's old mosque was constructed during the Ming dynasty in the traditional Chinese palatial style.
+Weizhou's old mosque was constructed during the Ming Dynasty in the traditional Chinese palatial style.
 The mosque was expanded and renovated three times during the Qing dynasty and the Republican era.
 It was named by the American Episcopal missionary Charles L. Pickens, Jr., who traveled to western China in the 1920s-1930s.
 He documented many places and peoples and remarked the place as "one of the most beautiful in all China."

-It was destroyed during the Cultural Revolution in the 1960s.
+The mosque was destroyed during the Cultural Revolution in the 1960s.

+Reconstruction and proposed demolition

-Plans for a reconstruction were made and began in 2015, with plans approved by local authorities.
-Chinese officials claim that the mosque was expanded beyond the plans approved, in an Arab rather than Chinese style.
+Reconstruction began in 2015, with plans approved by local authorities.
+After the renovation was finished, the scale of the mosque was bigger than the standards.
+Chinese officials claimed that the mosque was expanded beyond the plans approved, in an Islamic rather than Chinese architectural style.

+On 3 August 2018 Ningxia officials stated that the mosque would be forcibly demolished within days because the appropriate permits were not issued, before construction.
 Local officials were criticized by the Commission for Discipline Inspection of Wuzhong City in May for their lack of supervision during the mosque's renovations.

-Proposed demolition

-Ningxia officials stated on 3 August 2018 that the mosque will be forcibly demolished on Friday because it had not received the proper permits before construction.
-The Weizhou Grand Mosque was built in Tongxin County, Wuzhong City with about 23 million Muslim population, Ningxia Hui Autonomous Region.
-Local government accepted the rebuilding of Weizhou Grand Mosque in 2015, and its work started the same year.
-After the renovation was finished, the scale of the mosque was bigger than the standards.

 A local Chinese Communist Party document mentioned that the Weizhou Grand Mosque had to be demolished since it was carrying out illegal extensions since 2016.
 Officials in the town were saying the mosque had not been given proper building permits, because it is built in the Middle Eastern architectural style.
 The residents were alarmed by this and helped stopped the destruction of the mosque.
-However, the idea that the Chinese government is against Arab style buildings is unfounded in facts but based on a single BBC report: "For centuries Hui Muslim mosques were built in a more Chinese style, and it appears that the new structure is viewed by the local government as an example of a growing Arabisation of Chinese Islam.